Wave vs. QuickBooks Online: Which Accounting Software Is Best for Small Businesses?

-Where Wave and QuickBooks Online stand out from each other
+Where Wave and QuickBooks Online differ

 Despite many similarities, Wave and QuickBooks Online each have certain features that the other doesn’t.

-Conversely, QuickBooks helps you estimate your taxes, showing your estimated quarterly tax right at the top of the page.
+QuickBooks helps you estimate your taxes, showing your estimated quarterly tax right at the top of the page.
 QuickBooks also has a nifty mileage tracking feature that lets you calculate your trips and determine how much you can claim on your taxes.
 Wave doesn’t have these services.

 Another difference is that Intuit offers customer support over the phone—Wave support is online only.

 For freelancers—writers, designers, and photographers, for example—finding a system for income and expense tracking is often expensive and frustrating.
 Many freelancers aren’t skilled at accounting and can’t afford to hire an experienced bookkeeper.

 That’s why a service like Wave accounting software can be such a relief for freelancers and other service-based small-business owners.
 Wave is free to start, and most features cost nothing as well.